The Element Cup is the latest special league occurring in the Go Battle League of Pokémon Go.

-Vulpix weaknesses: Ground, rock and water-types
+Vulpix weaknesses: Ground, Rock, Water

 Weather Ball will obviously cause a substantial amount of fire-type damage, while Quick Attack will help you wear down your opponents.

-Type: Water and psychic-type
+Type: Water / Psychic

-When it comes to Slowpoke in the Element Cup, you'll be actually using it for it's psychic-type attacks and not it's water-type moves.
+When it comes to Slowpoke in the Element Cup, you'll be actually using it for its psychic-type attacks and not its water-type moves.

 Since Slowpoke is part water-type, it will also enjoy a strong resistance against fire-type Pokémon even though you'll most likely be playing it with a full psychic-moveset.
 This means you can use it to take care of any troublesome fire-type which comes your way.

-Type: Water and electric-type
+Type: Water / Electric